LabxNow – An Online Cloud Lab for Linux Enthusiasts

 LabxNow – OS in the Web browser

 Today, we have a very very interesting news for Linux enthusiasts.
 Now, you can play with your favourite Virtual machines right from your Web browser itself for absolutely free of cost.
 You don’t need to buy an expensive VPS or deploy any virtualization platforms on your local server to setup Virtual machines.
-LabxNow, a free online Research and Development environment, offers pre-configured VMs for free.
+LabxNow, an online Research and Development environment, offers pre-configured VMs for free.
 You are allowed to install any software or tool of your choice on the VMs and do whatever you want without paying a penny.
 Sounds great, isn’t it?

 You can access the VMs from anywhere from any Internet enabled devices such as Laptop, Desktop, Mobiles, and Tablets etc. All you need is a decent Internet connected device.
 Forget about high cost VPS, domain space or hardware support.
 Just sit in your Home, backyard, Office, Park or anywhere and start use your VM.